-Memorandum of Understanding of Terms of Employment ("Memorandum") dated as of the day of , 2021, between the LEVITTOWN UNION FREE SCHOOL DISTRICT ("the District") and LINDA DOLECEK, Assistant to the Superintendent for Administration and Special Projects ("Mrs. Dolecek").
+Memorandum of Understanding of Terms of Employment ("Memorandum") dated as of the \\\\ day of July, 2022, between the LEVITTOWN UNION FREE SCHOOL DISTRICT ("the District") and LINDA DOLECEK, Assistant to the Superintendent for Administration and Special Projects ("Ms. Dolecek").

-WHEREAS, as a managerial employee, Mrs. Dolecek is neither covered by a collective bargaining agreement nor entitled by law to negotiate with the District for her terms and conditions of employment, and the District does not wish to take any action that could be construed as creating any type of binding contract of employment between them; and
+WHEREAS, as a managerial employee, Ms. Dolecek is neither covered by a collective bargaining agreement nor entitled by law to negotiate with the District for her terms and conditions of employment, and the District does not wish to take any action that could be construed as creating any type of binding contract of employment between them; and

-WHEREAS, the District also desires to provide Mrs. Dolecek with an outline of the terms and conditions of employment that it has established for her so as to avoid any misunderstanding or confusion about those benefits;
+WHEREAS, the District also desires to provide Ms. Dolecek with an outline of the terms and conditions of employment that it has established for her so as to avoid any misunderstanding or confusion about those benefits.

-NOW, THEREFORE, the District, having exercised its discretion to set Mrs. Dolecek's terms and conditions of employment, and having expressed its willingness to codify them pursuant to the caveats set forth above, establishes the terms and conditions of employment of Mrs. Dolecek in her position as Assistant to the Superintendent for Administration and Special Projects, effective as of August 25, 2021, as follows:
+NOW, THEREFORE, the District, having exercised its discretion to set Ms. Dolecek's terms and conditions of employment, and having expressed its willingness to codify them pursuant to the caveats set forth above, establishes the terms and conditions of employment of Ms. Dolecek in her position as Assistant to the Superintendent for Administration and Special Projects as follows: